 Did you know information overload has been documented as a phenomenon since the thirteenth century?
 What has changed in recent years is the pace—we are now receiving even more information each day than ever before.
 And, so, we are losing focus.

-Here at Concordia Technology Solutions, we’ve used webinars for several years to offer training opportunities on our products and about technology in general.
+Here at Concordia Technology Solutions, we’ve used webinars for many years to offer training opportunities on our products and about technology in general.
 But if it’s the first time you’re attending a webinar, it can be a little confusing!

 To help get you started, here are the basics of attending a training webinar.